Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Applications

 \subsection{Unambiguous local Langlands correspondence for even orthogonal groups}

-Combining the Fargues--Scholze LLC and the classical LLC, we can get an unambiguous local Langlands correspondence for even orthogonal groups, i.e., the $L$-parameter is constructed up to conjugation by $\SO(2n(G), \bb C)$ instead of $\bx O(2n(G), \bb C)$: Notation as in \S\ref{ndinlocalLanlgnnis}.
-In particular, $p$ is a rational prime, $K/\bb Q_p$ is an unramified finite extension, and $(G, \varrho_{b_0}, z_{b_0})$ is a pure inner twist of $G^*$ of type O2.
+Combining the Fargues--Scholze correspondence with the classical correspondence, we obtain an unambiguous local Langlands correspondence for even special orthogonal groups: its parameters are defined up to conjugation by $\SO_{2n(G)}(\bb C)$, rather than only by $\bx O_{2n(G)}(\bb C)$.
+We retain the notation of \S\ref{ndinlocalLanlgnnis}.
+In particular, $p$ is a rational prime, $K/\bb Q_p$ is unramified, and $(G=G^*_{b_0},\varrho_{b_0},z_{b_0})$ is a pure inner twist of $G^*$ of type O2.